EnigmaCurry/lbry-channel-mirror/README.md

 lbry_channel_mirror fetch
 ```

-After running `fetch`, your `lbry_channel_mirror.yaml` file now contains all the
+After running `fetch`, your `lbry_channel_mirror.yaml` file now contains all of
-latest claims for the channel you're mirroring:
+the claims for the channel you're mirroring:

 ```
 channel: '@EnigmaCurry'